aldelaro5/Bug-Fables-Internal-Docs/docs/MapControl/Insides.md

 - `AlwaysShow`: The `render` will never have its materials's colors changed and it will always remain enabled during the fading, but its sharedMaterials will still be restored to `ogmats` during the cleanup part

 ### Fading update
-The fading only updates whenever `fadeammount` gets further than 0.025 away from the value it should be which is 0.0 if in an inside and 1.0 if not.
+The fading only updates whenever `fadeammount` gets further than 0.025 away from the value it should be which is 0.0 if in an inside and 1.0 if not (the targetalpha of UpdateInsideColor).

 Essentially, `fadeammount` is what controls the materials's color to fade in or out.
 Everytime `fadeammount` changes, the materials's colors will be set to a color where all r, g and b components will be set to `fadeammount` (except for the skybox where it's clamped from 0.0 to 0.5).